surendhar-code/NLP-projects/README.md

 5. This corpus has been collected from free or free for research sources at the Internet.

-Text pre-processing
+Text pre-processing<br>
-1.For text pre processing NLTK library.
+1.For text pre processing NLTK library.<br>

-Model Development
+Model Development<br>
 1.I created multiple models and found the accuracy of each model.
 2.Multinomial Naive Bayes model gave best accuracy of 0.9739910313901345.

-Model efficiency:
+Model efficiency:<br>
-1.Our model correctly detected the five top spam texts for 2012 revealed in AdaptiveMobile’s Ongoing Threat Analysis as spam message.
+1.Our model correctly detected the five top spam texts for 2012 revealed in AdaptiveMobile’s Ongoing Threat Analysis as spam message.<br>
 2.This proves that our model is very efficient.